gridsome/gridsome.org/blog/2019-04-14-gridsome-06/index.md

 slug: gridsome-v06
 author: [hjvedvik, tommyvedvik]
 date: 2019-05-09
 excerpt: "Gridsome 0.6 introduces a Pages API that gives you full control of page creation.
 It also has an API that let you fetch internal pages into other pages and components.
-Perfect for lightboxes or «Click for more» pagination etc."
+This is perfect for lightboxes or «Click for more» pagination etc. 0.6 also improves build times and has a smaller core JS bundle size!"
 ---

-## The Pages API
+## The new Pages API

 Until now, you have only been able to create pages by having Vue components in the `src/pages` folder or by creating templates for content types.
 Gridsome 0.6 comes with a new API for creating pages.
 It lets you create pages programmatically, which will give you much more flexibility.